Charles Ledger: Background

-Ledger belonged to a huguenot family that emigrated to England in the 18th century; he was born at 1 Bucklersbury, City of London, the son of George Ledger, a mercantile broker, and his wife Charlotte, née Warren.
-After leaving school he went to Peru and in 1836 was a clerk in a British merchant's office at Lima.
-It was at Lima that Charles rescued a drowning native Manuel Incra Mamani, who offered to become his servant.
+Ledger belonged to a Huguenot family that emigrated to England in the 18th century; he was born at 1 Bucklersbury, City of London, the son of George Ledger, a mercantile broker, and his wife Charlotte, née Warren.
+It was at Lima that Charles rescued a drowning Indigenous person, Manuel Incra Mamani, who offered to become his servant.

-Alpaca career

-He became an expert in alpaca wool, and in 1842 began business as a dealer in South American products.
-In 1847 he was grazing sheep and cattle half-way between Tacna and La Paz, and in 1852 went to Sydney to inquire into the possibility of introducing the alpaca into Australia.
-He returned to South America and by 1859 had brought several hundred alpacas to Sydney.
-This was a hazardous and difficult business as the export of alpacas was forbidden.
-Ledger was paid £15,000 for his alpacas and given a position in charge of them.
-The attempt to acclimatize alpacas in Australia ended in failure, but Ledger was not at fault.

 Quinine production

-Ledger returned to South America in 1864 and turned his attention to another problem.
-The cinchona tree, the bark of which yields quinine, grew in Ecuador, Peru, and Bolivia, but the export of either trees or seeds was prohibited.
-The trees were being wastefully cut down without being replaced, and there was some danger that they might become extinct.
-Some seeds and plants had been introduced into Europe and Asia by Hugh Algernon Weddell in 1848, and Sir Clements Markham went later to Peru, and Bolivia, and succeeded in acclimatizing trees in Asia and the Dutch East Indies.
+Ledger returned to South America in 1864.
+In some areas, the trees were being harvested without being replaced, and Europeans feared that their only effective antimalarial supply might become extinct.
+Using this as an excuse, the British and the Dutch sent out expeditions to source seeds and saplings to supply colonial plantations and secure a future for quinine mass-maufacture as an imperial project.

-Ledger, however, employed Manuel Incra Mamani to find a better variety for producing quinine.
+Ledger, however, employed Mamani to find a better variety for producing quinine.
 In 1865, after four years of frost destroying high-quinine plant seeds (plants with a lower proportion were hardier), Mamani was able to collect some seeds from a high-quinine specimen.
 Ledger sent them to his brother George Ledger in London.
-The seed was sent to London where some of it was purchased by the Dutch government.
-Seeds were also sent to India and Queensland but the trees do not appear to have been grown in Australia.
+He tried to sell these to Kew, but having recently sourced their own supply, most were turned down.
+They were then purchased by the Dutch government who grew them in Java.

-The high-quinine plant was named Cinchona ledgeriana.
+The high-quinine plant was named Cinchona ledgeriana, (a synonym of C. calisaya Wedd.) in honor of Ledger, rather than Mamani despite Ledger's open acknowledgement of Mamani's expertise and essential role in sourcing them.

-In 1871, Mamani was arrested whilst on a seed hunting trip, and beaten so severely that he died soon afterwards.
-Ledger ceased to collect seeds and provided money to Mamani's family.
+In 1871, Mamani was arrested whilst on a seed hunting trip, and beaten so severely for this that he died soon afterwards.
+Ledger ceased to collect seeds and provided money to help Mamani's family.

-In 1883 Ledger went to Sydney again and in 1884 took a farm 20 miles (30 km) from Goulburn, New South Wales.